odenas/indexed_ms/README.md

 cd ..
 ```

-this will create libraries used by our executables in `./sdsl-lite/build`.
+This will create libraries used by our executables in `./sdsl-lite/build`.
 To build the executables of this package, run:

 ```
-~$ cd fast_ms
+cd fast_ms
-~$ make
+make
-~$ cd ..
+cd ..
 ```

-this should build the programs in `./fast_ms/bin` (files ending in `.x`).
-Run a program without arguments to get a description
-of what it does and how to use.
+This should build the executables in `./fast_ms/bin` (files ending in `.x`).
+Run a program without arguments to get a description of what it does and of how to use it.

 To make it easy to run experiements and organize work we support [snakemake](https://snakemake.readthedocs.io/en/stable/index.html).
 To
 get started, create a python virtual environment with Python 3.7 and install dependencies.
 E.g.